Science Based Business (SBB) Fundamentals is a 10-week full time course for graduate Science students who

 To learn to understand and work with business principles most relevant to science-based organizations and to enhance personal skills, in particular presentation, negotiation and planning skills and working in teams.

-The maximum number of participants for this course is set at 36.
+The maximum number of participants for this course is set at 25 in February.
 To ensure the possibility to participate, it is advisable to fill in the application form well in advance.
-The course starts Monday February 7th 2011 and runs until April 16.

 More information about our organization can be found at our website